ngjunsiang/laymansguide-src/season5/issue061/issue061.md

 At this point, we would have failed.
 We have gotten the secret into the cache, but we have no idea where it is in the cache, and we have no way to access the cache directly—remember that the cache is managed by the CPU and there is no instruction we can issue to the CPU to give us cache data directly.

-So far … and it doesn’t even matter.
+We’ve come so far … and it doesn’t even matter.

 We’ll need to modify our approach slightly.
-We can’t store the leaked data directly in the cache naïvely like that, we’ve got to be a little cleverer.
+We can’t store the leaked data directly in the cache naïvely like that.
+We’ve got to be a little cleverer.

 ## The cache “mirrors” a part of virtual memory

-A quick refresher on how the cache works ([Issue 57]()):
+A quick refresher on how the cache works ([Issue 57](https://buttondown.email/laymansguide/archive/lmg-s5-issue-57-cache-the-cpus-working-space/)):

 1. When the CPU needs data from a memory address, it looks in the cache first.
 2. If the data is not there (a **cache miss**), it will load the data from the memory address, and store a copy in the cache for faster reference in future. [**SLOW**]